Strong job growth in June marks the three-year recovery anniversary

 Data from two separate surveys released by the Ohio Department of Job and Family Services (ODJFS) today suggest that the Ohio recovery is back on track.
-The state’s unemployment rate continued to fall in June, dropping 0.1 percent to stand at 7.2 percent according to seasonally-adjusted data released from ODJFS’s survey of households for June 2012.
-While the falling unemployment rate is good news for Ohio, the state’s labor force numbers continue to decline, losing 18,000 workers in June.
-This is a worrying trend and suggests that even with the recent job gains there is still weakness in the state’s labor market.
+The state’s unemployment rate continued to fall in June, dropping another 0.1 percent to stand at 7.2 percent according to seasonally adjusted data released from ODJFS’s survey of households for June 2012.

 A separate survey of employers also released today by ODJFS showed that Ohio added 18,400 jobs in June.
 Month-to-month data is highly subject to revision, and it is ill advised to make too much of month-to-month comparisons.
 This month’s report shows that Ohio posted job gains of more than 18,000 in both May and June, erasing the job declines of early spring.

-There is more certainty in examining longer-term job trends.
+Even with today’s positive report, recovery remains slow.
 Since June 2011, the state job total has grown by 100,000 jobs or 2.0 percent.
-At this rate, it will still take slightly less than three years to generate the additional 244,500 jobs needed to return Ohio to pre-2007 recession levels of employment.
+At this rate it will still take nearly three years to generate the additional 244,500 jobs needed to return Ohio to pre-2007 recession levels of employment.
 That figure would be even higher if population growth were taken into account.

 June 2012 marks the three-year anniversary of the official end of the catastrophic 2007 recession.
-Even with the most recent gains, recovery in Ohio remains painfully slow.
 Over the last three years, the state has had modest job growth of just 2.5 percent, with the addition of 125,100 jobs.